jzeyl/Scaling_2021/README.md

 # Workflow
 This work corresponds to in prep for Hearing Research  "Scaling of ear morphology among birds and its implications for hearing performance" quantifying allometric relationships in bird ear.

-To reproduce the the analyses of the paper, start with "Set up data_scl.R".
-This loads the data and phylogeny.This also runs the pgls between ear measures and between each ear measure and head mass.
-From this scripts the summary statistics and tables are exported to word file.
+**To reproduce the the scaling pgls analyses:**

+start with "Set up data_scl.R".
+This loads the data and phylogeny.
+This also runs the phylogenetic regressions (phylogenetic generalized least squares regressions, or PGLS) between ear measures and between each ear measure and head mass.
+This script also exports the summary statistics and tables to csv or word files.
-To run the pgls between ear structures and audiometric measurements are , "Set up data_scl.R" also has to be run to get the data prepared (minus the pgls from those scripts)

-, to load the data, and then "Audiograms linked to anatomy.R".
+**To run the pgls between ear structures and audiometric measurements:**

+First,  "Set up data_scl.R" also has to be run to get the data prepared (minus the pgls from those scripts).
+Next, the scripts in "Audiograms linked to anatomy.R" can be run.

-Scripts for plots are in the plots folder.
+**Scripts for plots are in the plots folder.**
-To reproduce figure 1 of the phylogeny,

-Supplemental materials are (audiogram plots), scatterplots between ear metrics (), between ear metrics and head mass (_), and between ear metrics and audiograms ()

-[Title] in prep. or recently submitted, with an abstract or a summary of the abstract of the paper.
-Then, a workflow of the scripts.
-To reproduce the analyses in the paper, where should I start? where should I go next?

 # File descriptions